artcuddy/project2-blackjack/README.md

   + Game area where the cards are displayed

-  + Four Game buttons to Reset Game, New Hand, Hit & Stay
+  + Four Game buttons to Reset Game, Deal, Hit & Stay

-  + Two information buttons, One for the game instructions and the other for the Card Values in the game
+  + Two information buttons, One for the game instructions and the other for the card values in the game

   + Clicking on the instruction button shows information on how to play the game

   + Clicking on the card value button shows information on the value of the cards in the game

-  + Sounds are played when pressing the hit, stay & reset game buttons
+  + Sounds are played when pressing the deal, hit, stay & reset game buttons

   + The game is over when you win or lose 5 games

-  + When you win or lose an overlay screen will be shown indicating that the game is over and sound is played.
+  + When you win or lose an overlay screen will be shown indicating that the game is over and a sound is played.

 ![alt text](docs/screenshots/game-area.png "Screenshot game buttons")